 Choice of Investment Options

-While with an IRA, borrowing money from the account is absolutely out of question, Solo 401k actually allows you to borrow up to $50,000 or 50% of the account value (whichever is less) at a low interest rate (the lowest interest rate is Prime, which is 3.25% as of January 1, 2012).
+While with an IRA, borrowing money from the account is absolutely out of question, Solo 401k actually allows you to take out a loan of up to $50,000 or 50% of the account value, whichever is less, at a low interest rate.
+(The lowest is Prime interest rate of 3.25% as of January 1, 2012).
 Therefore, plan participant will always have access to as much as $50,000 in their retirement fund and for any reason, including personal debts or their own business.

-When an IRA uses mortgage financing to buy leveraged real estate, this triggers Unrelated Debt Financed Income (UDFI) – a type of Unrelated Business Taxable Income (UBTI) on which taxes of about 35 percent must be paid.
-But with a Solo 401k plan, you can use leverage without being subject to the UDFI rules and UBTI tax.
-This exception offers major tax benefits to buy leveraged real estate.
+If an IRA account uses mortgage to leverage their real estate investment, they will be charged with Unrelated Debt Financed Income (UDFI) – a type of Unrelated Business Taxable Income (UBTI) of about 35%.
+With a Solo 401k plan, however, you can make leveraged investments without triggering the UBTI tax charges.
+This is a major advantage for real estate investors.

-Your Solo 401k plan accepts rollovers from another retirement plans such as an Traditional IRA, SEP IRA, or a previous employer’s 401k, 457 or 403B.
-Thus, you can directly rollover your IRA or qualified plan funds to your new Solo 401k Plan.
+Solo 401k plan permit rollovers from other retirement plans like a traditional IRA, SEP IRA, or even a previous employer’s 401k, 457 or 403B.
+Therefore, you simply can rollover your retirement funds from an IRA or a qualified plan into your new Solo 401k Plan.
 There is only one exception: you cannot rollover fund from a Roth IRA account.

 Please contact one of our IRA Experts at 949-228-9393 for more information.